SSWConsulting/SSW.Rules.Content/rules/chatgpt-for-powerpoint/rule.md

 1. Select the **Smart Slides** plugin from the plugin store

 ::: greybox
-You are an expert presentation writer and PowerPoint expert.\
+You are an expert presentation writer and PowerPoint expert.
-Write a PowerPoint presentation on {TOPIC}.\
+Write a PowerPoint presentation on {TOPIC}.
-Each slide should have a title.  \
+Each slide should have a title.
-The content on each slide should be in bullet point format.\
+The content on each slide should be in bullet point format.
-Don't give me advice on what to talk about on each slide, instead give me the actual content I can use.\
+Don't give me advice on what to talk about on each slide, instead give me the actual content I can use.

+Target audience is business stakeholders with some technical background.
+Make sure the objective or pain that is being worked on is clear.
+Make sure the recommendations and next steps are clear.
+End with a Q&A.

 1st, ask for the {TOPIC}
+Then, ask any relevant questions to get more context.  \
 :::

 ::: good